 While Kinpri 1’s results were much higher than expected, getting the sequel movie approved was also a struggle for the staff.
 While the sequel’s planning started in March 2016, it only received the final approval on September 7th 2011, so only 4 days before the event.
 Right after the movie’s announcement, Tatsunoko even launched an exclusive recruitment drive to get experienced animators to work on the movie, showing once more a sequel wasn’t scheduled at all.
 This is also why the first Kinpri movie has a preview at the end that shows a bit of what would happen next, that way fans could have imagined the rest of the story if it never released.

-The recruitment announcement says: “Tatsunoko is doing an emergency recruitment for the next KING OF PRISM work announced on September 11.
+The announcement reads “Tatsunoko is organizing an emergency recruitment draft for the next KING OF PRISM work announced on September 11.
 Limited to people who already have experience working in the animation industry.
 We’re looking for people with a burning passion for animation and a deep love for Kinpri.
 For one year now, Tatsunoko is currently overhauling their way of working to create a friendlier work environment.
 Starting this year, we’re also engaging a plan that will last 3 years to switch to full digital.
 Do you want to draw the dreams of children around the world with us?”

 KING OF PRISM -PRIDE the HERO- was initially only announced for “June 2017” during the September 11 event too, showing they were taking into account possible delays.
 It’s only a bit later they revealed the precise release date, June 10th 2017.